JohnKingKong/Libft/README.md

 # 42-Libft

-Personnal standard library, made for the first 42 prroject, filled to the brim with useful functions.
+Personnal standard library, made for the first 42 project, filled to the brim with useful functions.

 ## Description

-At 42, we aren't allowed to use basic functions, without implementing it first, which mean the first project is to build a library from scratch, full of functions that copies the behavior of already implemented functions, plus a few more designed from scratch.
-This library contains functions as simple as strlen or putchar, or as complicated as ft_split, or ft_itoa.
-The mandatory, aswell as the bonus functions have been done, for a grand total of 125/100.
+At 42, we aren't allowed to use basic functions, without implementing it first, which mean the first project is to build our very own library, full of functions that copies the behavior of already implemented functions, plus a few more designed from scratch.
+This library contains functions as simple as strlen or putchar and as complicated as ft_split or ft_itoa.
+All of the mandatory, aswell as the bonus functions have been done, for a grand total of 125/100.
 This library will more than likely be updated as I'm going through my cursus, as I'll be allowed to implement it in future projects.

 ## Getting Started